-US elections – Is the fox guarding the henhouse?
+US elections – is the fox guarding the henhouse?

 Why I support the REAL News

-(a short message from a member)
+(a short message from a supporter)

-US elections – The fox guarding the henhouse?
+The fox guarding the henhouse Pt.
+2

 Please note that TRNN transcripts are typed from a recording of the program; The Real News Network cannot guarantee their complete accuracy.